Renatatims/README_generator/README.md

   Please feel free to send a pull request, the following is my GitHub account: https://github.com/Renatatims

   ## Tests
   Please make sure the inquirer is installed.
-Once the node_modules are downloaded, than you can run the application by typing 'node index.js' in the terminal and the user will be prompt with 12 questions.
+Once the node_modules are downloaded, then you can run the application by typing 'node index.js' in the terminal and the user will be prompt with 12 questions.
+  Please check the folder "tests" to check two README sample files generated using this application.

   ## Questions
   If you have any questions please contact me at: